 fixed MTU of

-1460.
-Run the following command on each Windows VM to set its
+1500, do the following on each Windows VM:

-netsh interface ipv4 set subinterface NAME mtu=1500 store=persistent
+netsh interface ipv4 set interface INTERFACE_INDEX mtu=1500 store=persistent

 Verify MTU settings on any VMs that use custom images.
 It is possible that they might honor the VPC network's MTU, but it is also possible that their MTUs might be set to a fixed value.